 The methods used during the experiment were more complex, or in other words, a long way to obtain the information was used.
 Being new to PubTator and PubMed, the researcher did not initially realize there were other, more straightforward methods to get the data but learned them along the way.
 One lesson is that although PubTator API states that abstract and full-text code to obtain the data are slightly different, they are not.
 Using just the code for abstracts will work for both.
 Another lesson learned was that PubMed has filters for abstracts and full-text, so instead of downloading the list of samples, splitting them into abstracts and full-text was unnecessary.
-Of course, looking through each chunk of PIMDs would still be the same steps to see what documents contain gene information, for not all of them would.
+Of course, looking through each chunk of PMIDs would still be the same steps to see what documents contain gene information, for not all of them would.
 As a precaution, to ensure there are no duplicates, the steps on comparing the PMIDs for abstracts and full-text are still done.
 Other than those lessons, the rest of how the data was obtained would stay the same.